-Ballade pour Adeline by André Rieu (Originally composed by Paul de
+Adeline by André Rieu (Originally by Richard Clayderman)

 If you were interested in listening to classical music, start with the above, and also google Andre Rieu as he brings Johann Strauss, Jr to the masses.
 Rieu will make listening to Strauss enjoyable, and a lot more.